 - Competitive Advantage – How are you going to be different to gain market share?

 - Operations – Who is going to run the business?
 What roles will be involved in the day-to-day operation?
 Is the business scaleable?

 - Financing – Is there a need to raise capital/money to get started?
 If so, how much is needed?
 How will you get it/who will provide it?

-Step 2 – Choosing a Business Structure
+Step 2: Choosing a Business Structure

-The form of business structure you choose has direct implications on how much paperwork is required, how much or little personal liability is tied to the business and lastly the amount and type of taxes you will have to pay.
+The form of business structure you choose has direct implications on how much paperwork is required, how much or little personal liability is tied to the business, and lastly the amount and type of taxes you will have to pay.
 If you are unsure which is right for you, consulting with a CPA can be a good move to make sure you are making the best choice.

-Pros: Easiest to setup, run and operate
+Pros: Easiest to set up, run and operate

 Two or more persons as business owners.
 Partnerships (the business itself) are not separately taxed, so all profits and losses flow directly to its partners.
 Either a written or oral agreement must be in place for a partnership outlining the partners and their respective ownership/share of the company.